 Evaluations are performed for a configuration with seven HEVC-encoded ABR representations, including one 1080p representation, two 720p representations, two 540p representations, and two 360p representations.
 The results show that compared to a baseline scenario where no edge transcoding is performed, the bandwidth requirements between origin and edge can be reduced by about 37% while introducing transcoding-induced compression efficiency loss of about 9% on average (11.5%/8.9%/6.5% for 720p/540p/360p, applying for transmission of transcoded lower-quality representations).
 Considering an Intel Core i5-2540M “Sandy Bridge” CPU with 2.6GHz (from 2011) and an SIMD-optimized HEVC implementation, real-time transcoding of 1080p60 video to a single lower resolution representation (720p, 540p, or 360p) is estimated to fully load roughly 1-2 CPU cores.
 Transcoding 1080p60 to all six lower representations at the same time is estimated to fully load in the order of 5 CPU cores.

 The results are specific for the selected set of ABR video representations (i.e. video resolutions and quality levels) and the selected encoding settings, and there are several trade-offs to make between origin-to-edge savings, transcoding-induced efficiency loss, and transcoding complexity.

+Additional simulations are presented to verify the results for guided transcoding when using H.264.
+Experiments settings are based on a commercial ABR encoding profile.
+Guided transcoding is emulated by using a modified x264 encoder.
+The results are roughly in line with the results for HEVC.
+The complexity for guided transcoding is expected to be similar for H.264 and HEVC.
+The complexity gain with guided transcoding over full transcoding is expected to be less when H.264 is used as compared to HEVC.

 Introduction